marko-knoebl/slides/sections/react/03-react-overview-en.md

-# React.js overview
+# React overview

 ## What is React?

-one of the 3 big JavaScript UI frameworks (besides Angular, Vue.js)
+one of the 3 big JavaScript UI libraries / frameworks (besides Angular, Vue.js)

-## Basics of modern JavaScript UI frameworks
+## Basics of modern JavaScript UI libraries

 - declarative
 - component-based